JustinH11235/LCalcInterpreter/README.md

 4. Now run `./LCalcInterpreter {your_filename}` (ex. `./LCalcInterpreter example.lc` to run example program)

 ## Syntax Highlighting
-If you use Visual Studio Code as your text editor, there is currently no extension on the marketplace that adds syntax highlighting for my language, however, I made a syntax highlighter that you can use (https://github.com/JustinH11235/lcalc-syntax-highlighting) by simply placing this repository's folder in your `<user home>/.vscode/extensions` folder.\
+I made my own syntax highlighter [extension](https://marketplace.visualstudio.com/items?itemName=justinh0.lcalc-syntax-highlighting) for Visual Studio Code that you can install in the normal VSCode Extension Marketplace.
-I am planning to add this extension to the VSCode marketplace in the future.
+If you want to see the source code, here is the [repository](https://github.com/JustinH11235/lcalc-syntax-highlighting).

 ## What is Lambda Calculus?
 Lambda Calculus is a Turing complete system that uses only functions for computing and is made up of only 3 stuctures: